michaelshorter/Uberblick/README.md

 Your identification has been saved in /home/b/.ssh/id_rsa.
 Your public key has been saved in /home/b/.ssh/id_rsa.pub.

-copy your ssh key with following line
+display your ssh key with following line and copy it

-cat ~/.ssh/id_rsa.pub
+$ cat ~/.ssh/id_rsa.pub

 insert your new ssh key into your git account - setting ssh keys

-clone the git repository with ssh
+3. clone the git repository with ssh:

+$ git clone <link> 'WordCloud'

   ******************************************************************************
 ADD NEW WIFI CREDENTIALS